Centre for Sport Policy Studies

 • Associate Professor, Social Justice & Equity in Sport

-• Associate Professor, Sport for Development & Peace
+• Professor, Sport for Development & Peace